 Sanatana Dharma is a Universal Law

-Just like one need not be told that fire burns a person meddling with it and one need not be aware of the law of gravity for it to work on him/her, Sanatana Dharma works on each and every entity.
+Just like one need not know that fire burns a person or the law of gravity exists for it to work on him/her, Sanatana Dharma works on each and every entity.

 3 Components of Reality